Venafi/VenafiPS/README.md

 VenafiPS works on PowerShell v5.1 as well as cross-platform PowerShell on Windows, Linux, and Mac.

-There are a few TLSPC functions which require Sodium encryption.
-These functions and can only be run on PowerShell v7+ and require the PSSodium module be installed from the PowerShell Gallery.
-Also for those functions, on Windows, the latest C++ runtime must be installed.

 ## Install Module

 VenafiPS is published to the PowerShell Gallery.
 The most recent version is listed in the badge 'powershell gallery' above and can be viewed by clicking on it.
 To install the module, you need to have PowerShell installed first.
 On Windows, Windows PowerShell (v5.x) will already be installed, but is recommended to install the latest version of cross-platform PowerShell.
 For [Linux](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-7) or [macOS](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7), you will need to install PowerShell; follow those links for guidance.
 Once PowerShell is installed, start a PowerShell prompt and execute `Install-Module -Name VenafiPS` which will install from the gallery.